Tribe's Guide to

 The first joint session for the parties takes place after the FDRP has met privately with both parties.

-Usually first joint discussion takes place face-to-face between the parties, but depending on the circumstances and the service provider, the mediation can take place between two rooms (known as shuttle mediation), by video or by telephone.
+Usually, the first joint discussion takes place face-to-face between the parties, but depending on the circumstances and the service provider, the mediation can take place between two rooms (known as shuttle mediation), by video or by telephone.
 Specialist FDR models are developing all the time, including to support families where domestic violence has been an issue and where there are other special needs.
 You should raise any concerns with the FDRP about this in your pre-mediation session.

 How long does mediation last?

 A joint session might take anywhere between two and five hours, depending on the parties and the usual practice of the mediation service provider.
-Depending on the duration of the sessions and a whole range of factors around the issues and the parties, there might two to five sessions.
+Depending on the duration of the sessions and a whole range of factors around the issues and the parties, there might be two to five sessions.

 Where can I get mediation?